-Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
-X If yes, what is the minimum number of credits and the unit of measure?
+Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? x If yes, what is the minimum number of credits and the unit of measure?
 8 courses

-D5 Indicate all items required of transfer students to apply for admission:
+Indicate all items required of transfer students to apply for admission:

+indicate all items required of t Tansici staaciits t 51011.
+1

-Required of All Recommended of All Recommended of Some Required of Some Not Required
+Required of All Recommended Recommended Required of Not Required

+of All of Some Some Not Required

-High school transcript X
+High school transcript Х

-College transcript(s) X
+College transcript(s) Х

-Essay or personal statement X
+Essay or personal statement x

 Interview Х

-Standardized test scores X
+Standardized test scores Х

-Statement of good standing from prior institution(s) Х
+Statement of good standing

+from prior institution(s) х

-D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):
+If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):

-D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):
+If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):

-D8 List any other application requirements specific to transfer applicants:
+List any other application requirements specific to transfer applicants: